kristoferek/todo-list-app/docs/index.md

 ### Operating

+During analysis basic operations on app were performed.
+Main conclusion is that app keeps memory, computing power and GPU load on constant level.

-1. Operation of **typing in, adding and deleting two list elements**
+1. Operation of **typing in, adding and deleting of two list elements**

     - scripting: **16ms**
     - rendering: **70.4ms**